Effects of the long-range neutrino-mediated force in atomic phenomena: Conclusion

 \section{Conclusion}

-Our work is motivated by Y. Stadnik paper \cite{StadnikPRL2018}, who demonstrated that the sensitivity of atomic spectral data to the neutrino mediated potential, introduced in Refs. \cite{GamowPR1937,Feynman,FeinbergPR1968,FeinbergPR1989,HsuPRD1994}, is up to 18 orders of magnitude higher than the sensitivity of macroscopic experiments to this potential.
+Our work is motivated by the Stadnik paper \cite{StadnikPRL2018}, which demonstrated that the sensitivity of atomic spectral data to the neutrino mediated potential, introduced in Refs. \cite{GamowPR1937,Feynman,FeinbergPR1968,FeinbergPR1989,HsuPRD1994}, is up to 18 orders of magnitude better than the sensitivity of macroscopic experiments to this potential.
 However, an oversimplified cut-off treatment of this potential at small distance has led to inaccurate results in Ref. \cite{StadnikPRL2018}, especially in systems with finite size of the particles.
 For example, cut-off at the nuclear radius gave limits on the interaction strength which are five orders of magnitude weaker than the limits obtained in the present work.
 We argue that one should firstly build effective interaction between point-like particles, like electrons and quarks.
 On the second step this interaction should be integrated over the nuclear volume.

-In this paper, we calculated energy shifts, produced by neutrino potentials, and extracted limits on the strength of this potential from hydrogen-like systems, namely muonium and positronium $1s-2s$ transition, muonium and positronium hyperfine structure, hydrogen-deuterium isotope shift, and deuteron binding energy.
-We also extracted constrains from spectra of H$_2$, D$_2$ and HD$^+$ molecules and non-linearity of the King plot for Ca$^+$ isotope shifts.
-Following Ref. \cite{StadnikPRL2018}, we presented our results as constrains on the ratio of the effective strength of the neutrino-mediated potential $G_{\rm{eff}}^2$ to the squared Fermi constant $G_F^2$.
+In this paper, we calculated energy shifts, produced by neutrino potentials, and extracted limits on the strength of this potential from hydrogen-like systems, namely hydrogen, muonium, positronium, and deuteron.
+We also extracted constraints from spectra of H$_2$, D$_2$ and HD$^+$ molecules.
+Following Ref. \cite{StadnikPRL2018}, we presented our results as constraints on the ratio of the effective strength of the neutrino-mediated potential $G_{\rm{eff}}^2$ to the squared Fermi constant $G_F^2$.
 The best limit was obtained from the muonium hyperfine structure, $G_{\rm{eff}}^2/G_F^2 < 10^3$.
-These constrains are expected to be significantly enhanced in the near future, for example, with the measurement predicted to be improved by three orders of magnitude by the currently ongoing experiment MuMASS \cite{MuMASS}.
+Our constraints are expected to be significantly enhanced in the near future, for example, with the muonium $1s-2s$ measurement predicted to be improved by three orders of magnitude by the currently ongoing experiment MuMASS \cite{MuMASS}.
+Constraints from atomic spectroscopy on the coupling strength and mass of a new scalar particle mediating a fifth force are also obtained and are an order of magnitude stronger compared to Ref. \cite{Yukawa_H}.